-3.1 In line with the progression regulations of the Lead Partner, the University of Glasgow (Appendix B, item 6.1), a candidate will be permitted to progress to preparation of the dissertation only if he or she has obtained an average of 50% or above in the taught modules with at least 75% of the credits at 40% or better and all credits at 10% or above.
-The Programme Document may specify a module or modules in respect of which a specific grade is a minimum requirement of progression.
+- 3.1 Progression, as defined in DCU Marks and Standards1, is automatic on this programme.
+Students will progress from Year 1 to Year 2 irrespective of the module results they achieve in Year 1 at DCU, to facilitate their participation in the third mobility period of the programme at Charles University, Prague, in Semester 1 of Year 2.
+Where a student has not successfully completed a module or modules in Year 1 at DCU, they may be allowed to carry the module into Year 2 if they have documented extenuating circumstances. - 3.2 Progression, as outlined in item 3.3 and in Appendix B, item 6.1 of these regulations, refers to the decision of the Joint Progress Board2 as to whether a student is of suitable academic standing to undertake a dissertation or equivalent piece of independent research.
+Progression, by this definition, is not considered until after the third mobility period, i.e. after Semester 1 of Year 2. - 3.3 In line with the progression regulations of the Coordinating Institution, the University of Glasgow (Appendix B, item 6.1), a candidate will be permitted to progress to preparation of the dissertation only if he or she has obtained an average of 50% or above in the taught modules with at least 75% of the credits at 40% or better and all credits at 10% or above.
+The Programme Guide may specify a module or modules in respect of which a specific grade is a minimum requirement of progression.

-3.2 Exit Awards
+3.4 Exit Awards